JohnKuper/prometheus-weather-app/README.md

 * **Architecture**: how clean is the separation between layers
 * **Correctness**: does the application do what was asked?
-* **Code qu](https://bitbucket.org/repo/baaBLKo/images/3065658623-Prometheus%20Main%20Screen.png)ality**: is the code simple, easy to understand, and maintainable?
+* **Code quality**: is the code simple, easy to understand, and maintainable?
 Are there any code smells or other red flags?
 Does object-oriented code follows principles such as the single responsibility principle?
 Is the coding style consistent with the language's guidelines?
 Is it consistent throughout the codebase?
 * **Technical choices**: do choices of libraries, architecture etc. seem appropriate for the chosen application?